 This Project is complex and will require the selected contractor to manage tight timelines, coordinate with other contractors working on site, and work within a strict budget.
 Consideration of factors other than price will allow TriMet to select a CM/GC services contractor with the skill and experience to handle these complexities.
-TriMet has successfully utilized the RFP process to select CM/GC contractors for other complex construction projects, e.g., the Division Transit Project and the Hollywood Transit Center.
+TriMet has successfully utilized the RFP process to select CM/GC contractors for numerous other complex construction projects.